v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 I can see how this city based management style helped Uber grow so quickly in so many cities.
 If all the important decisions for Uber's growth were being made in San Francisco, there's no way that Uber would have taken over the world as quickly.

 I also think it's no accident that the early Uber team is described as Travis's "private army".
 Travis would ask his soldiers to break local laws, stand up to its enemies, and play dirty to win.
-I'm not sure I'd be doing that if I thought I was somebody's subordinate at an office job.
+I'm not sure he would have succeeded if his employees thought they were cogs in the machine at a boring office job.

 **Uber's stories of dirty tactics and ruthless competition are incredible**